Clean Diesel Engine Research Laboratory

 (1) Premixed Diesel Combustion

-The premixed diesel combustion research focuses on low temperature combustion with high levels of exhaust gas recirculation (EGR), Diesel homogeneous charge compression ignition (HCCI).
+The premixed diesel combustion research focuses on low temperature combustion with high exhaust gas recirculation (EGR), Diesel homogeneous charge compression ignition (HCCI).

 On-line heat release analysis